AlphaKretin/bastion-bot/README.md

 **Hard Mode**: If you include `hard` as an option, Bastion will display only a quarter of the card image, for added difficulty.
 You can end the game prematurely by typing ".tq".

+### .tlock
+Usage: `.tlock`
+The `.tlock` command tells Bastion that on the server you use the command, he should only allow `.trivia` in the channels in which you've used the command.
+Only users with the "Manage Messages" permission can use the command.
+You can use the command in multiple channels to allow trivia in multiple channels.
+Using the command in a channel already registered will remove it from the list.
+If there are no channels in the list, trivia will be allowed anywhere.

 ## Installation
 If you so choose, you can run a copy of Bastion yourself!
 This section will assume some basic familiarity with NodeJS and the command line.